CEG8423 : Transport Research Methods

 Assessment Rationale And Relationship

 This module is assessed by written examination and coursework.
 This format allows a student’s knowledge and understanding of numerical and research methods to be quantified.
 Analytical Methods for Transport Research is a core module providing the students with the fundamentals of statistical analysis procedures essential in ensuring academic rigour is preserved in the design and execution of surveys; quality in the data collection procedures and in the statistical analysis of the data collected in the MSc dissertations.
-An extra 30 minutes which is included in the 2 hour exam is necessary to enable the satisfactory assessment of students' knowledge of key statistical concepts and processes which are fundamental to the transport discipline.
-In order to create an exam that can explore in sufficient depth the understanding of quantitative methods, it is essential to set questions requiring numerical analysis.
-These require the use of calculators and statistical tables.
-However, in order to test a student's breadth and depth of statistical knowledge, rather than simply the use of the calculator, students are required to perform certain calculations manually.
-Extra time of 30 minutes which is included in the 2 hour exam is therefore necessary to allow for these manual calculations to take place.
+The 2 hour exam is necessary to enable the satisfactory assessment of students' knowledge of key statistical concepts and processes which are fundamental to the transport discipline.

 The research project brief should contain descriptions of the key elements of a research project (including the rationale for the project; aims, objectives and methodologies; and a project management plan).
 This document, developed in consultation with the dissertation supervisor, will form the basis for tackling the Masters level dissertation undertaken elsewhere in the degree programme.
 The project brief helps the students to understand research methods and how they might be applied in their forthcoming dissertation.